fomorians-oss/pyoneer/README.md

 ## Contributing

-File an issue following the `ISSUE_TEMPLATE`, then submit a pull request from a branch describing the feature.
-This will eventually get merged into `master`.
+File an issue following the `ISSUE_TEMPLATE`.
+If the issue discussion warrants implementation, then submit a pull request from a branch describing the feature.
+This will eventually get merged into `master` after a few rounds of code review.